Black Holes in the Shadow: The Missing High-Ionization Lines in the Earliest JWST AGNs: Sample Selection

 Visual inspections of the low-resolution NIRSpec/prism spectra ($R\sim 100$) led to the identification of four additional Type 1 AGNs at $7 < z < 9$ (GN-4685, GS-20030333, GS-20057765, GS-164055) showing hints of broad H$\beta$ emission.
 While individually these sources did not meet formal significance thresholds, their stacked spectrum, weighted by inverse variance, revealed a statistically significant broad H$\beta$ component.
-This detection was confirmed via jackknife resampling.
+This detection was confirmed via jackknife resampling, and we include them here following \citet{juodvzbalis2025a} for completeness.
 Therefore, these four objects were added to the Type 1 sample, raising the total AGN number to 34 spanning redshift $1.7 < z < 9$.
-The sample is twice as large as that used in the JWST AGN SED study by \citet{Lambrides2024}, and spans a nominal black hole mass range of $M_{\rm BH} \sim 10^{6}$–$10^{9}~M_\odot$ and Eddington ratios from 0.02 to 0.4, estimated via the single-epoch method.
+The sample is twice as large as that used in the JWST AGN SED study by \citet{Lambrides2024}, and spans a nominal black hole mass range of $M_{\rm BH} \sim 10^{6}$–$10^{9}~M_\odot$ and Eddington ratios from 0.02 to 0.4, derived from single-epoch virial black hole mass estimates and bolometric luminosities, based on H$\alpha$ as described by \citet{juodvzbalis2025a} following the relation provided by \citet{reines2015}.
 However, as we will show later, despite the moderate nominal $\lambda _{\rm Edd}$ for the bulk of our sample, standard sub-Eddington SEDs do not provide a satisfactory fit to the observed emission.

 Notably, all of these AGNs, except GS-49729 and GS-209777, are not detected in X-ray at roughly 2\,-\,10 keV in the rest frame, implying significant X-ray weakness compared to local AGNs \citep{maiolino2024a,juodvzbalis2025a}.
 As we will show later, the two X-ray detected sources also show drastically different broad-line spectra compared to other sources, and they are more similar to local sources.
 Next, we describe the spectral measurements we made to our sample.